Small Apartments: Plot

-Meanwhile, fire investigator Burt Walnut, and other detectives examine Olivetti's body, and quickly conclude that it is staged, and put an APB for his pickup truck.
-After visiting the apartment complex and meeting Balls and Allspice, he becomes suspicious of Franklin.
-Walnut is estranged from his wife (who was having an affair with his cousin), and learns that Allspice's wife died around the same time as Olivetti's wife, 13 years ago.
+Meanwhile, fire investigator Burt Walnut and other detectives examine Olivetti's body, quickly concluding that it has been staged.
+Walnut puts out an APB for Olivetti's pickup truck, and becomes suspicious of Franklin after visiting the apartment complex and meeting his neighbors Balls and Allspice.
+Walnut is estranged from his wife (who was having an affair with his cousin), and learns that Allspice's wife died 13 years ago, around the same time as Olivetti's wife.

 Working at his convenience store, Balls shatters Simone's dancing dreams with his brutal honesty; upset, she hides in the restroom.
 He is then held up by Franklin's muggers, who shoot him in the torso when startled by Simone.

-Franklin returns to his apartment, but seeing the police, keeps on driving.
-Walnut discovers that Allspice has committed suicide, and when answering a phone call by Franklin, is asked to adopt Franklin's dog (also named Bernard).
-Walnut informs him of the muggers' arrest, calling them Olivetti's murderers, remarking of Olivetti that "some might say that he had it coming to him."
+Franklin returns to his apartment, but upon seeing the police he keeps on driving.
+Walnut discovers that Allspice has committed suicide, and when answering a phone call by Franklin, he is asked to adopt Franklin's dog (also named Bernard).
+Walnut informs him of the muggers' arrest, calling them Olivetti's murderers and remarking of Olivetti that "some might say that he had it coming to him."

-Although innocent, Franklin takes his Switzerland flight, sitting next to Dr. Sage Mennox, a self-help author whom Bernard obsessed over.
-He tells him that his brother died and was not insane (as Mennox had previously asserted), but had actually been impaired by a fatal brain tumor "the size of a racquet ball".
-Mennox is taken off guard by this, and Franklin (who has held a grudge against him for belittling Bernard, his hero, in the past), slyly remarks that they would be stuck together, in this awkward situation, for the duration of a very long flight.

-Ultimately, Franklin is seen in Switzerland standing in front of the Matterhorn mountain surrounded by three attractive Swiss women in Swiss folk costume.
+Although innocent, Franklin takes his Switzerland flight, sitting next to Dr. Sage Mennox, a self-help author who Bernard obsessed over.
+He tells him that his brother died and was not insane as Mennox had previously asserted, but had actually been impaired by a fatal brain tumor "the size of a racquet ball".
+Mennox is taken off guard by this, and Franklin (who has held a grudge against him for previously belittling his hero Bernard), slyly remarks that they would be stuck together, in this awkward situation, for the duration of a very long flight.
+Finally, Franklin is seen in Switzerland standing in front of the Matterhorn mountain surrounded by three attractive Swiss women in Swiss folk costume.